prephub/financials/README.md

 - Savings (Reserveringen): a list of all yearly expenses that will be saved for monthly

 All tabs are filled with example entries for a quite common Dutch situation.
 For now, the spreadsheet budget tool is in Dutch only.
 I will translate this in English soon.

+## SpeedBalance bookkeeping
+For people who like to keep track on where the money goes and understand bookkeeping, SpeedBalance is a quite easy to learn tool.
+As a start I added an example with beginning balances.
+I will add monthly examples soon.

+The program used for bookkeeping is available at http://www.speedbalance.nl.

+At the moment, the bookkeeping is available in Dutch language only.
+I'll provide an English translation soon.